AP VoteCast: Florida voters sour on state of nation

 Voters in Florida made their pick for president while holding negative views about the country's direction, according to an expansive AP survey of the American electorate.

 The race between President Donald Trump and Democratic rival Joe Biden concluded Tuesday as the nation remains in the throes of a global public health crisis and mired in the economic downturn it brought on.
-AP VoteCast found that 38% of Florida voters said the United States is on the right track, and 61% of voters said it is headed in the wrong direction.
+AP VoteCast found that 42% of Florida voters said the U.S. is on the right track and 57% of voters said it is headed in the wrong direction.

 FACING THE PANDEMIC

-Some 20% of voters said the coronavirus pandemic in the U.S. is completely or mostly under control, and 29% said it’s somewhat under control.
-Fifty-one percent of voters think the coronavirus is not at all under control in this country.
+The coronavirus pandemic has spread through the U.S. for roughly eight months, killing more than 230,000 Americans.
+Overall, 22% of voters said the virus in the U.S. is completely or mostly under control, and 31% said it’s somewhat under control.
+Forty-seven percent of voters think the coronavirus is not at all under control in this country.

-Carmen Ines Schumacher of Tampa said she voted for Biden largely due to the virus and how it has affected everything in American life.
-She said Trump and the Republican Party have handled the pandemic poorly.

-“We cannot get together with our families or with our grandkids safely," Schumacher said.
-“I cannot fly to California safely because we have no control of the virus.
-Until there is a safe way for me to fly, I cannot see my grandkids.”

 All-access digital subscription